lindleyw/autonav/readme.txt

-     postid="author:Todd"    posts or child pages by author name postid="movies:comedy"  posts tagged in a custom taxonomy postid="movies:drama,horror"  posts with any of those tags in custom taxonomy postid="month:january"  subpages of current page, with custom field "month"="january" postid="recipes/desserts" page by its path (NOT merely its slug)
+     postid="author:Todd"    posts or child pages by author name postid="movies:comedy"  posts tagged in a custom taxonomy postid="movies:drama,horror"  posts with any of those tags in custom taxonomy (if 'movies' taxonomy is defined) or with custom field postid="month:january"  subpages of current page, with custom field "month"="january"
+     			     NOTE: selection of Pages by taxonomy not yet supported postid="recipes/desserts" page by its full path (NOT merely its slug)

 Categories and tags can also have multiple values separated by commas (posts in any of the categories or tags) or '+' plus signs (posts which are in all of the